 Figure 3.
-The contributions of tide, skew-surge and MSLA to the ≥ 1 in 5-year return period extreme storm-tide maxima at two of NZ's longest sea-level recorders with a meso-tidal (a.
-Auckland) and micro-tidal (b.
-Wellington) range.
-HAT = highest astronomical tide, MHWS-7 is the height equalled or exceeded by the highest 7% of all high tides, MinHW = lowest high tide height, SS5year is the height of the 1 in 5-year return period skew-surge.
+The contributions of tide, skew surge and MSLA to the $\geq 1$ in 5-year return period extreme storm-tide maxima at two of NZ's longest sea-level recorders with a meso-tidal (a Auckland) and micro-tidal (b Wellington) range.
+HAT denotes the highest astronomical tide, MHWS-7 is the height equalled or exceeded by the highest 7% of all high tides, MinHW denotes lowest high tide height; SS5year is the height of the 1 in 5-year return period skew surge.

-During the highest extreme storm-tides, all sea-level components tended to be large and positive (Figure S4), with the tide being the largest component, but skew-surge and MSLA being relatively larger in the highest storm-tides (Figure S5).
-The MSLA was positive in 92% of all extreme storm-tides and in 88% of all extreme skew-surges.
+During the highest extreme storm tides, all sea-level components tended to be large and positive (Fig. S4), with the tide being the largest component, but skew surge and MSLA being relatively larger in the highest storm tides (Fig. S5).
+The MSLA was positive in 92 % of all extreme storm tides and in 88 % of all extreme skew surges.